stecaron/rasa-test/README.md

 ### Typical conversation design

 1. Introduction
+2. Bot introduce and ask the client if he has any questions about the menu
-2. Client asking a question about the menu
+3. Client asking a question about the menu
-3. Bot ask more info to the client (if necessary)
+4. Bot ask more info to the client (if necessary)
-4. Client gives more info
+5. Client gives more info
-5. Bot provide some recommandation (one or many)
+6. Bot provide some recommandation (one or many)